marfarma/hotfix/readme.txt

 = How do I know which hotfixes are being applied to my version? =

-Read the "Hotfix List" section below.
-A later version of the plugin will list the hotfixes in a special WordPress admin page.
+Read the "Hotfix List" section in the description.
+A later version of the plugin may list the hotfixes in a special WordPress admin page.

 == Changelog ==